SPF -all or ~all: what's the difference, and which to choose

 Why do so many domains stay at ~all when -all is the goal?
 Out of fear, exactly like the DMARC policy ramp.
 As long as a team isn't certain it has listed all its legitimate sending sources, switching to -all makes it fear blocking its own mail (a forgotten platform, a new tool). ~all is then a compromise: it signals strictness without risking outright rejection.

-That compromise is acceptable in transition, while you inventory and align your sources.
+That compromise is acceptable in transition, during the inventory and alignment of sources.
 But it shouldn't become a permanent state: a domain stuck forever at ~all resembles a domain stuck at p=none — it documents good intentions without going all the way to protection.
 The target stays -all.

 The fatal mistake: +all

-A firm word on +all, because you meet it more often than you should — usually by accident, an unfortunate copy-paste or a misunderstanding. +all means "any IP is authorized to send for my domain."
-You turn your SPF, meant to restrict, into a universal authorization.
-Any spammer or impersonator then passes your SPF.
+A firm word on +all, because it turns up more often than it should — usually by accident, an unfortunate copy-paste or a misunderstanding. +all means "any IP is authorized to send for my domain."
+An SPF meant to restrict becomes a universal authorization.
+Any spammer or impersonator then passes it.
 It's strictly worse than having no SPF at all, because it gives false assurance.
-If you see +all in a record, fix it immediately — it's a wide-open door.
+A +all spotted in a record calls for an immediate fix — it's a wide-open door.

 The interaction with DMARC changes things

 Here's the nuance many articles miss.
 When DMARC is in place and enforced, it's the DMARC policy (p=quarantine, p=reject) that decides the fate of unauthenticated mail — not the SPF qualifier directly.
-DMARC relies on alignment (SPF or DKIM aligned with your From:), and your policy disposes.
+DMARC relies on alignment (SPF or DKIM aligned with the From:), and the published policy disposes.

 Consequence: for a domain at p=reject with clean alignment, the -all vs ~all debate becomes less critical, because DMARC decides anyway.
 But that doesn't mean the qualifier no longer matters:

-• a strict SPF is a reputation signal consistent with your DMARC policy;
+-allalso protects with those; - a strict SPF is a reputation signal consistent with the DMARC policy;

-• keeping ~all "because DMARC does the work" is a needless loosening: if you know your sources, you might as well assert it.
+~all"because DMARC does the work" is a needless loosening: when the sources are known, they might as well be asserted.

 Good hygiene therefore means aiming for -all and p=reject: the two layers reinforce each other, they don't replace each other.
 The path to that double strictness is described in how to get to p=reject without breaking email.